Marvel Super Heroes (role-playing game)

 Marvel Super Heroes (MSH) is a licensed role playing game set in the Marvel Universe, first published by TSR in 1984.
 The game lets players assume the roles of Marvel superheroes such as Spider-Man, Daredevil, Hulk, Captain America, the Fantastic Four, and the X-Men.
 The game was designed to be easily understood, and this approach proved popular.
 TSR published an expanded edition, Marvel Superheroes Advanced Game in 1986.

 System

+Character generation

+Players can either use pre-generated characters based on actual Marvel comic book heroes, or they can create an "original hero."
+To do this, the player describes the desired super hero its super powers to the gamemaster.
+The game master then assigns the character its abilities and powers based on the player's description.

 Attributes

 Players resolve most game situations by rolling percentile dice and comparing the results against a column of the colorful "Universal Results Table".
 The attribute used determines which column to use; different tasks map to different attributes.

 All characters have seven basic attributes: